-(Next Avenue is publishing this essay in honor of Record Store Day, Saturday, April 13, an annual event celebrating the culture of the independently owned record store.)
+(Next Avenue published this essay in honor of Record Store Day, Saturday, April 13, an annual event celebrating the culture of the independently owned record store.)

 My daughter took some time during a recent weekend visit to clean out her collection of childhood stuffed animals.
 For every puppy, polar bear or baby seal she saved, three or four were set aside for Goodwill.
 Perhaps due to the influence of Marie Kondo, the “queen of tidying up,” she held each object and appeared to ask herself, Does this item spark joy?